Dark Matter Induced Power in Quantum Devices

 Solving Eq.~(\ref{eq:radialDM}) for $n_\chi(r)$ reveals that this thermalized population of DM can be significantly more abundant at the Earth's surface than the incoming halo DM particles.
 For DM masses around a GeV, the local DM density can be as high as about $\sim10^{14}~$cm$^{-3}$.
 However, as this population is thermalized within the Earth, its velocity is low.
 We approximate the thermalized DM velocity distribution as a truncated Maxwell-Boltzmann distribution,

 where $N_0$ normalizes the distribution, and $v_{\rm th}^2=8T_\chi/\pi\mchi$ with $T_\chi \simeq 300\K$.
 This velocity would require thresholds of $E\lesssim0.05~$eV for conventional detection techniques.
 This is much lower than the reach of typical direct detection experiments, and so requires new techniques to be detected.
+Our assumption of DM being at room temperature of $\sim300$ K is reasonable, as even at the largest cross sections considered the mean free path is much larger than the size of our devices, such that DM is not expected to thermalize with the device itself.

 For halo DM, in Eq.~(\ref{eq:velocity}) $v_\mathrm{th}$ is replaced by the average DM velocity in the halo $v_0=230$~km/s.
 In this case, the relative velocity between the Earth and DM also becomes important.
 Hence, for halo DM we use the boosted velocity $\bv \to \bv+\bv_\oplus$ in Eq.~(\ref{eq:velocity}), where $|\bv_\oplus|=240\,\mathrm{km/s}$ is the Earth's velocity in the galactic rest frame.
 The halo DM density is assumed to be $0.4\,\mathrm{GeV\,cm^{-3}}$.
-We will now show for the first time that new quantum devices are highly sensitive to DM with low energy depositions, which includes both the thermalized DM population, as well as light halo DM.\\
+We now show that quantum devices are highly sensitive to DM with low energy depositions through their power measurements, which includes both the thermalized DM population, as well as light halo DM.\\

 \textit{\textbf{Scattering Rate \& Energy Deposition.---}} As a DM particle with velocity $\bv$ scatters in the detector and transfers momentum $\bq$, it deposits an amount of energy